raito-io/raito-io.github.io/docs/guides/bigquery_and_gcp_sync_with_cloud.md

 ## Raito run

-Now that our data source is set up and we have our Raito CLI configuration file, we can run the Raito CLI with:
+Now that our Data Source is set up and we have our Raito CLI configuration file, we can run the Raito CLI with:

 ```bash
 $> raito run